LakshmiRadhakrishnan09/AWS-Security-Specialist/TrainingNotes.md

 * AWS Firewall Manager

 Points to remember
 AMI must be hardened.
 Think how they are secured.
-Everyone when AWS release a new AMI, it sends a notification.
+Everytime when AWS release a new AMI, it sends a notification.
 Make lambda to listen it and trigger Ec2 Image Builder can build a new one and next time when asg create a new instance this new AMi can be used.

 Amazon Inspector.
 Send events to SNS.
 Use Lambda to listen and take action.
 If any non-compliant issue found create a workflow to remediate it.